 - Labelling must contain the name and address of the new responsible person as well as the country of origin of the cosmetics product.

-For further information on the impacts of the UK’s withdrawal on the obligations of the EU’s cosmetic regulation, click this link.
+For further information on the impacts of the UK’s withdrawal on the obligations of the EU’s cosmetic regulation, click this link (pdf).

-In some product areas (e.g. personal protective equipment and gas equipment), the EU legislation requires that a competent third party, i.e. a Notified Body, participates in the compliance assessment procedure.
-Notified Bodies in Great Britain will lose their status as Notified Bodies within the EU as of the withdrawal date.
-They will be removed from the information system containing a list of Notified Bodies (NANDO database), which is maintained by the Commission.
+In some product areas (e.g. personal protective equipment, construction products, lifts, measuring instruments and gas equipment), the EU legislation requires that a competent third party, i.e. a Notified Body, participates in the compliance assessment procedure.
+Notified Bodies in Great Britain lost their status as Notified Bodies within the EU as of the withdrawal date.
+They were removed from the information system containing a list of Notified Bodies (NANDO database), which is maintained by the Commission.

-If the company imports a product in the EU markets after the exit date whose compliance assessment procedure requires or allows for third-party involvement, the product must have a certificate from a body that is the EU’s Notified Body at the time of import.
+If the company imports a product in the EU markets after 1 January 2021 whose compliance assessment procedure requires or allows for third-party involvement, the product must have a certificate from a body that is the EU’s Notified Body at the time of import.
 Brexit will not affect products that have been imported in the markets before the exit date.